french-pick-up-lines

 • While you may have learned mademoiselle in French class; many people (including the government) now tend to opt more for madame to address all women, and it’s encouraged in the same way as Ms. in the United States.

-• 06 (zéro-six) is slang for a mobile phone number.
+• 06 ( zéro-six ) is slang for a mobile phone number.
 Previously, all mobile phone numbers in France were assigned the prefix 06 followed by eight digits.
 Now some numbers also start with 07.
 The phrase 06 thus sounds a bit dated.

 7. Il y a tellement de soleil dans tes yeux que je bronze quand tu me regardes.

-This translates as “There is so much sun in your eyes that I get a tan when you look at me.”
+“There is so much sun in your eyes that I get a tan when you look at me.”

 Tellement is a very useful word for indicating that there’s “so much/many” of something, or an impressive amount.
 For example, c’est tellement grave (it’s extremely/quite serious) or il y a tellement de gens (there are so many people).